 A bond is a form of a guarantee with the court that someone will show up in court after they have been arrested and then released.
-Generally when someone is arrested for a crime the will have to go in front of a judge in order to get a bond.
-This bond can come in several forms, including either: a cash bond, a surety bond or a signature bond.
+Generally when someone is arrested for a crime, they will have to go in front of a judge in order to get a bond.
+A bond can come in several forms:

-There are three “factors” that should be considered when a judge grants a bond which are commonly referred to as, after the case that established them, the Ayala factors (Ayala v.
+There are three “factors” that should be considered when a judge grants a bond.
+The factors are commonly referred to as the Ayala factors (Ayala v.
 State, 425 S.E.
 2d.
 282).

-Our office has 24-hour response lines and can answer your questions and help you.
-Give our team of lawyers a call at 404-334-2818.
+Our criminal defense law offices in Atlanta & nearby cities have a 24-hour response line and can answer your questions and help you.
+Give our team of lawyers a call at 404-445-8494.
 We can help you mount a proper defense for your situation.